 - Remove from the pan to a plate and let it rest for 5-10 minutes.
 Then slice and serve.

-For another method of cooking ribeye, take a look at the Reverse Sear Ribeye, which has gained huge popularity and diehard fans lately!
+For another method of cooking ribeye, take a look at Reverse Sear Ribeye, which has lately gained huge popularity and diehard fans!

 There are so many steak sauces to choose from.
 One of my personal favourites is Creamy Cognac Mushroom Steak Sauce.
 Garlic Herb Butter is another winner.
-As much as I love them, I reserve them for colder weather.
+As much as I love these steak sauces, I reserve them for colder weather.

 In the summer I prefer either Argentinian Chimichurri or Sicilian Lemon and Herb Sauce Salmoriglio.
-It’s actually very similar to the chimichurri but the flavour is more lemon forward.
+It’s actually very similar to the chimichurri but with flavour that is more lemon forward.

 This sauce is also very versatile and is absolutely delicious with fish and vegetables, the more traditional use of Salmoriglio in its native Sicily.